-Looking to add something a little spooky to your next diner date?
+Looking to add something a little spooky to your next dinner date?
 There are tons of haunted bars in Ontario that have hidden secrets and a dark past.
-However, make sure to grab a friend before heading out, because you aren’t going to want to wander through these venues alone.

 With haunted stories that span hundreds of years into the past, Ontario is full of reported ghost sightings all across the province.

-Niagara-on-the-Lake is considered one of the most haunted towns in all of Canada and tons of the restaurants are said to have a spirit or two living amongst the guests.
+Niagara-on-the-Lake is considered one of the most haunted towns in all of Canada and tons of the restaurants are said to have a spirit or two living among the guests.

 Next time you are in Toronto, you also have a chance at sitting inside a haunted bar.
 One location even reportedly has trouble keeping a cleaning night crew because the place is so haunted.